10 Habits That Will Make You Smarter

 10. Reflect On What You’ve Learned

-Inculcating habits that make you smarter is not just about acquiring new experience and knowledge it’s also about being able to make use of every information and skill that you’ve gathered.
+Inculcating habits that make you smarter is not just about acquiring new experience and knowledge; it’s also about being able to use every piece of information and skill that you’ve gathered.

-When we think of someone in life whose smartness we aspire to be it might be a person who is quick to solve problems, offer solutions, or get a project done faster than anybody else in the room.
+When we think of someone in life whose smartness we aspire to be, it might be someone who is quick to solve problems, offer solutions, or get a project done faster than anybody else in the room.

 This type of intelligence comes from reflection.
-By reflecting on your day-to-day activities, and doing a self-evaluation, you’re able to identify patterns and start seeing the world through the lenses of patterns and change.
+By reflecting on your day-to-day activities and self-evaluating, you can identify patterns and start seeing the world through the lenses of patterns and change.

-So, after learning and gaining new skills, practice everything that you’ve learned by doing a daily self-reflection.
+So, after learning and gaining new skills, practice everything you’ve learned by doing a daily self-reflection.

 Wrapping Up